davidbowland/jokes-infrastructure/README.md

 ### CloudFormation

 Execute the `deploy.sh` script to deploy the infrastructure to development.
-Infrastructure is deployed to production via Git hooks.
+This project automatically deploys to production when a merge to `master` is made via a pull request.

 ```bash
 ./deploy.sh